• Home

 Positive mindset

 Some people view exams negatively, and negative thoughts can cause stress.
 However, you can reduce stress by adopting a more positive attitude.
 Keep a close eye on your ideas.
-Stop and actively change your perspective when you hear yourself thinking negatively before or during an exam.
+Stop actively changing your perspective when you think negatively before or during an exam.
 A technique known as cognitive restructuring can be used to alter ineffective thinking.

 Some people find it helpful to remind themselves of their goals.
 This can help inspire students to put in the effort to develop the necessary skill sets and work hard during practical placements.
 For example, students enrolled in the neonatal nurse practitioner programs at Baylor can find motivation in the fulfilling careers that await them when they become qualified neonatal nurse practitioners.